Holly's Heroes: episode guide

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, Thomas Blackburne as Mitch Mios, Anne Cordiner as Doctor Murphy

-Fish and Championships
+Fish & Championships

 Episode 14

-NZ: July 09, 2005
+New Zealand: July 09, 2005

-Aus: September 02, 2005
+Australia: September 02, 2005

 The Outlaws' joy at being invited to the Pan Pacific Championships is short-lived when Peterson uses Max's absence to hijack the team.
 And like vultures, Rams players are ready to replace Outlaws who can't afford the trip.
 Outraged, the Outlaws set about raising money but when they still find themselves one fare short, a tough decision has to be made.